ryan-mcclue/ryan-mcclue/src/perf.md

 Binary bloat can lead to icache misses.
 Interpreters add at least 10x overhead in determining types etc.
 Polymorphic object vtables are roughly 1.5x slower than switch (akin to erasing 3-4 years of hardware gains)
-2. IPC from modern superscalar/overlapped CPUs:
+2. IPC from modern superscalar/overlapped/out-of-order CPUs:
-Means that the IP register is just a conceptual thing.
+IP register is just a conceptual thing.
-CPU executes non-serially-dependent instructions at the same time.
+Furthermore, programmer registers are logical and mapped to much larger RAT table CPU executes non-serially-dependent instructions at the same time.
 Can explicitly assist CPU analysing dependency chain, e.g. bi-directional summation This lookahead makes branch misprediction so costly.
 3. Cache introduces load and store overhead
 Thinks about how input/output are sourced
 4. SIMD removes front-end work
+Effectively branch-less programming
 5. Multithreading gives distinct instruction streams and effectively bigger caches Largely an architectural issue